morefigs/pyqt-helper/README.md

-# pyqt-ui-helper
+# pyqt-helper

-PyQt UI Helper is a script for auto-generating boiler plate code for interacting with PyQt widgets, such as value getters and setters, widget connections, and slot functions.
+PyQt Helper is a script for auto-generating boiler plate code for interacting with PyQt widgets, such as value getters and setters, widget connections, and slot functions.

 Usage
 -----

-`python pyqt_ui_helper.py widgets.txt`
+`python pyqt_helper.py widgets.txt`

 where `widgets.txt` is a text file containing a PyQt widget object name on each line e.g. `spinBox_distance`.